pjalali/moonphase/README.md

 # MoonPhase
-Small web application that displays the name and an image of the current phase of the moon .
-Makes use of the [SunCalc Javascript library](https://github.com/mourner/suncalc).
+Small web application that reads the current date to calculate and display the name and an image of the current phase of the moon using the [SunCalc Javascript library](https://github.com/mourner/suncalc).

 # Install
 * Clone repo to desired folder with `git clone https://github.com/PaymonJ/moonphase.git`